mono-koto/build-with-pyusd/docs/smart-contract/05-accept-pyusd.md

 # Accept PYUSD

-Now that we have a basic ERC-721 contract, let's make it a bit more interesting by accepting PYUSD as payment for minting an NFT.
+We can now modify our free mint NFT so that it accepts PYUSD as payment.

 ## The PYUSD token

 PYUSD is an ERC-20 token.
 As protocol developers, all we need to know is its address, and we can pull it in and use it just like any other ERC-20.

-> [!NOTE]
+> [!NOTE] What is ERC-20
 > Similar to the ERC-721 we're building in this walkthrough, an ERC-20 token adheres to certain interface and behaviors to define a _fungible_ token.
 ERC stands for "Ethereum Request for Comments" and is a process by which essential standards are defined.

 Let's take note of the PYUSD addresses we'll need: